-The Royal Palace at Caserta was built in the 18th century by Charles Bourbon who wanted to get out of Naples where he was the ruler, mainly because it was in danger of being attacked by the British.
+The Royal Palace at Caserta was built near the Italian city of Naples in the 18th century by Charles Bourbon.
+He wanted to get out of the city of Naples where he held court, mainly because it was in danger of being attacked by the British.

 Like many another European monarch he also wanted to build something to mirror the palace at Versailles.
 How many times have you visited palaces in Europe and heard from the guide that it was built to rival Versailles!